Deligne's conjecture for automorphic motives over CM-fields: Introduction

-The second theme concerns relations among the automorphic periods mentioned in the previous paragraph.
-This is the main topic of the present paper.
+The content of Thm.\ref{cplusintro} is a relation between periods of automorphic forms on Shimura varieties attached to hermitian spaces with different signatures.
 Following an approach pioneered by Shimura over 40 years ago, we combine special cases of Deligne's conjecture with comparisons of distinct expressions for critical values of automorphic $L$-functions to relate automorphic periods on different groups.
-These periods are attached to motives (for absolute Hodge cycles) that occur in the cohomology of different Shimura varieties.
+These periods are attached to motives (for absolute Hodge cycles) that occur in the cohomology of the various Shimura varieties.
 In view of Tate's conjecture on cycle classes in $\ell$-adic cohomology, the relations obtained are consistent with the determination of the representations of Galois groups of appropriate number fields on the $\ell$-adic cohomology of the respective motives.
-The paper \cite{linfactorization} used arguments of this type to show how to factor automorphic periods on Shimura varieties attached to a CM field $F$ as products of automorphic periods of holomorphic modular forms, each attached to an embedding $\iota_{0}: F \hookrightarrow \C$.
-The main result of the present paper is a factorization of the latter periods in terms of periods of coherent cohomology classes on Shimura varieties attached to the unitary group $H^{(0)}$ of a hermitian spaces over $F$ with signature $(n-1,1)$ at $\iota_{0}$ and definite at embeddings that are distinct from $\iota_{0}$ and its complex conjugate.\\
+The paper \cite{linfactorization} used arguments of this type to show how to factor automorphic periods on Shimura varieties attached to a CM field $F$ as products of automorphic periods of holomorphic modular forms, each attached to an embedding $\imath = \imath_{v_0}: F \hookrightarrow \C$.
+Thm. \ref{auto-facto} (see \eqref{fac} below) leads to a factorization of the latter periods in terms of periods of coherent cohomology classes on Shimura varieties attached to the unitary group $H^{(0)}$ of a hermitian space over $F$ with signature $(n-1,1)$ at $\imath_{v_0}$ and definite at embeddings that are distinct from $\imath_{v_0}$ and its complex conjugate.
+This factorization -- see Thm.\ \ref{main factorization} (and the explanations in \S\ref{sect:goals}), which is the precise statement of which Thm.\ \ref{cplusintro} is a paraphrase -- also depends on the conjectures and local restrictions mentioned above.
+The archimedean components of the automorphic representations we consider are tempered and are {\it cohomological}, in the sense explained in \eqref{rlag} below.
+The local restrictions at archimedean places take the form of regularity hypotheses on the infinitesimal characters of these finite-dimensional representations, or equivalently on the Hodge structures of the associated motives. \\

+Taken together, our two main theorems, Thm.\ \ref{automorphic Deligne general} and Thm.\ \ref{main factorization} -- always assuming the two conjectures and local restrictions already mentioned -- provide a plausible version of Deligne's conjecture for the $L$-function of the tensor products of the motives $M(\Pi)$ and $M(\Pi')$ over $\imath(F)$ attached to $\Pi$ and $\Pi'$, respectively, with the formula for Deligne's period $c^+(s_0,R_{F/\QQ}(M(\Pi)\otimes M(\Pi')))$, computed as in Prop.\ \ref{Deligne period motivic}.
+We refer to our Thm.\ \ref{thm:clozel}, where the motives $M(\Pi)$ and $M(\Pi')$ are in fact constructed, verifying a conjecture of Clozel for those cuspidal automorphic representations $\Pi$ and $\Pi'$, respectively. \\